 Esteban Contreras grew up on the south side of Milwaukee where he still resides.
 He is a proud alum of Milwaukee Public Schools, graduating from Milwaukee High School of the Arts where his love of all things music and theater grew (especially when they are combined)!
 In addition, he also has thirteen years of experience as a violinist.

 Esteban has a B.A. in Women’s and Gender Studies from the University of Wisconsin-Milwaukee.
 While studying at UWM, Esteban started working at the Milwaukee Art Museum which started his enthusiasm for non-profit work along with supporting arts and culture in the city.
 Later he became an Ally with Public Allies Milwaukee, a nonprofit organization that believes in the strength of diverse young people to become leaders in the city.
 During his first year, he completed his service with the Milwaukee Public Schools Foundation.
 His role involved piloting a new program for educators to receive supplies for their students and classrooms, in an effort to alleviate the costs educators pay out of pocket.
-Esteban committed to pursuing a Fellowship with Public Allies Milwaukee, and secured his placement at Imagine MKE as the Communications and Networking Development Fellow.
+Esteban committed to pursuing a Fellowship with Public Allies Milwaukee, and secured his placement at Imagine MKE as the Communications and Network Development Fellow.

 Most recently, Kennita was the Event Producer at Ex Fabula, Milwaukee’s live storytelling organization that connects the city and its residents through real, personal stories.
 In this role, she produced 175 live events over two seasons, managing pre-show logistics, day of coordination and post project reports.
 She also served as point of contact for community partners and venues and worked in tandem with Ex Fabula’s marketing committee to support monthly storytelling events.